Subwoofers

 Product Price RangeTop StrengthKey Weakness Buy

-SVS SB-1000 Pro Subwoofer (Black Ash) | 12-in Driver, 325 Watt RMS, Sealed Cabinet best overall $$ [write one product-specific strength relevant to this article] [write one product-specific limitation relevant to this article] Buy on Amazon
+SVS SB-1000 Pro Subwoofer (Black Ash) | 12-in Driver, 325 Watt RMS, Sealed Cabinet best overall $$ Dedicated low-frequency driver delivers bass extension beyond typical speaker limits Requires proper room placement and level calibration to integrate cleanly with mains Buy on Amazon

-SVS PB-1000 Pro Subwoofer (Black Ash) | 12-in Driver, 325 Watt RMS, Ported Cabinet also consider $$ [write one product-specific strength relevant to this article] [write one product-specific limitation relevant to this article] Buy on Amazon
+SVS PB-1000 Pro Subwoofer (Black Ash) | 12-in Driver, 325 Watt RMS, Ported Cabinet also consider $$ Dedicated low-frequency driver delivers bass extension beyond typical speaker limits Requires proper room placement and level calibration to integrate cleanly with mains Buy on Amazon

-SVS SB-1000 Pro Subwoofer (Piano Gloss White) | 12-in Driver, 325 Watt RMS, Sealed Cabinet also consider $$ [write one product-specific strength relevant to this article] [write one product-specific limitation relevant to this article] Buy on Amazon
+SVS SB-1000 Pro Subwoofer (Piano Gloss White) | 12-in Driver, 325 Watt RMS, Sealed Cabinet also consider $$ Dedicated low-frequency driver delivers bass extension beyond typical speaker limits Requires proper room placement and level calibration to integrate cleanly with mains Buy on Amazon

 What to Look For in a Subwoofer

-Sealed vs. Ported Cabinet Design
+Sealed vs. Ported: What the Cabinet Design Actually Changes

-Driver Size and Room Volume
+Driver Size and Amplifier Power

-Frequency Extension and Low-End Reach
+Frequency Extension and Room Integration

 Top Picks

-SVS PB-1000 Pro Subwoofer
+SVS PB-1000 Pro Subwoofer (Black Ash)

 Check current price on Amazon.